H2muller/data-science-portfolio/README.md

-# data-science-portfolio
+# Data science portfolio

-A portfolio including some of the Data Science projects I have worked on.
+A collection of selected data science projects to demonstrate skill sets, knowledge, and solutions I am experienced with or find interesting